-To understand the Trivium, we must first understand at least a little bit about Catholic Philosophy.
+To understand the Trivium, we must first understand at least a little bit about Christian Philosophy.
 St. Thomas Aquinas explained that there are four divisions of philosophy, the first of which is Rational Philosophy, or the art and science of Reasoning, on which the other divisions depend.

 The doctrine of Rational Philosophy is learned in Aristotle’s Organon, which takes for granted the knowledge of classical Grammar.
 Thus, to study Reasoning, it is necessary to first study classical Grammar, through which ideas, in all their complexity, can be accurately named.
 If the course in Grammar provided to the student does not satisfy the objectives of classical Grammar as understood by the philosophers, it will not prepare them to progress in the pursuit of Wisdom.